ibm-cloud-docs/schematics/private-catalog.md

 {{site.data.keyword.attribute-definition-list}}

-# Importing Schematics templates into the IBM Cloud catalog
+# Importing {{site.data.keyword.bpshort}} templates into the {{site.data.keyword.cloud_notm}} catalog
 {: #private-catalog}
 {: toc-content-type="tutorial"}
 {: toc-services="schematics"}
 {: toc-completion-time="30m"}

-Create your own private content catalog in {{site.data.keyword.cloud}} and import your Terraform templates as products to make them available to your users.
+Understand how to [Create your private catalog](/docs/account?topic=account-restrict-by-user&interface=ui), [manage your private catalog](/docs/account?topic=account-filter-account&interface=ui), [assign access to the private catalog](/docs/account?topic=account-catalog-access&interface=ui) in {{site.data.keyword.cloud}}.
+And import your Terraform templates as products to make them available to your users.
 With a private catalog, you can limit the services that you want your users to see and the service settings that they can adjust.
 This way, you have more control over the type of service that is provisioned in your account and that naming conventions for services and service components are followed in your organization.
 {: shortdesc}

-In this tutorial, you import the IBM-provided Observability Terraform template as a product to your private catalog to help users create the following {{site.data.keyword.cloud_notm}} services at once:
+In this tutorial, you import the IBM provided Observability Terraform template as a product to your private catalog to help users create the following {{site.data.keyword.cloud_notm}} services at once:

 - [**{{site.data.keyword.loganalysislong_notm}}**](/docs/log-analysis?topic=log-analysis-getting-started#getting-started): Use this service to add logging capabilities to other {{site.data.keyword.cloud_notm}} services, and to manage system and app logs.
 - [**{{site.data.keyword.monitoringlong_notm}}**](/docs/monitoring?topic=monitoring-getting-started#getting-started): Use this service to gain operational visibility into the performance and health of your apps, services, and platforms.